cmsmcq/gingersnap/A/worklog.md

 @tmark attribute), terminals are being output twice (once in default mode and once in attributes mode, I suppose), and attributes are not being created properly.
 The second and third are surely related.

+(Later.)
+That was confusing enough to take a little time, but attributes are now being emitted without error in the ixml test cases in the toys directory, and I believe they are correct.